pakoito/RxTuples2/README.md

-#RxTuples
+#RxTuples2

-RxTuples is a library to smooth RxJava usage by adding simple Tuple creation functions.
+RxTuples2 is a library to smooth RxJava2 usage by adding simple Tuple creation functions.

+For the RxJava 1.X version, please go to [RxTuples](https://github.com/pakoito/RxTuples).

 ##Rationale